jakdot/pyactr/README.txt

 Python package to create and run ACT-R cognitive models.

-The package supports symbolic and subsymbolic processes in ACT-R and it covers most basic cases of ACT-R modeling.
-The only standard piece common in ACT-R modeling that is currently missing is production compilation.
+The package supports symbolic and subsymbolic processes in ACT-R and it covers all basic cases of ACT-R modeling, including features that are not often implemented outside of the official Lisp ACT-R software.

+The package should allow you to run any ACT-R model.
+If you need an ACT-R feature that's missing in the package, please let me know.

-Significant, radical changes might still occur in the near future.
+Significant changes might still occur in the near future.

 Installing pyactr
 -----------------